cakephp/docs/en/appendices/2-5-migration-guide.rst

   `app.my_dir/article` will load ``App/Test/Fixture/my_dir/ArticleFixture``.
 It
   should be noted that the fixture directory will not be inflected or modified in any way.
+- Fixtures can now set ``$canUseMemory`` to false to disable the memory storage engine being used in MySQL.

 View
 ====